 HEAT SETTING

-The goal is to set the heat so that you get a medium tan color using a normal hand speed, so let’s talk about hand speed.
+My goal with the heat is to set it so that you get a medium tan color using a normal hand speed, so let’s talk about hand speed.

 HAND SPEED